montrealrb/Montreal.rb/README.md

 ### Database

 Do you have Postgres installed?
+For development, sqlite3 will be used.

 ```bash
 $ postgres --version